smakeev/SwiftAnonymousClass/README.md

 Firstly you need to store it strongly.
 To do this you may use ```owner``` parameter of ```_new``` function.
-This parameter will bind lifetime of ```_new``` object and ```owner``` new anonimous object will be removed on deinit owner call.
+This parameter will bind lifetime of ```_new``` object and ```owner``` new anonimous object will be removed on deinit of owner.

 example:
 ```swift